kodira/cordova-html2Pdf/README.md

-# Cordova HTML 2 PDF converter (iOS only for now) #
+# Cordova HTML 2 PDF converter (iOS only) #

-!!
-WORK IN PROGRESS !!

 by [Kodira](http://kodira.de)

 ## DESCRIPTION ##

-* This is a quick and dirty cordova plugin wrapping iOS-htmltopdf.
+This plugin enables URL based PDF generation.
+Pages are produces by printing the HTML content into a PDF.

 ## SUPPORTED PLATFORMS ##